tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/访问权限配置说明/权限控制方式介绍/ACL_intl_en.md

 **Actions on buckets**

-Here is a list of actions supported in the bucket ACLs:
+Here is a list of actions supported in bucket ACLs:

 | Action Set | Description | Allowed Actions |
 | ------------ | -------------------- | ------------------------------------------------------------ |